Make a donation

 SOM_NUT_2018_FardosaHussein_3 (1) FardosaHussein_3

 Multiple factors cause malnutrition.
-Conflict, climate change, lack of access to drinking water, and poverty linked to economic shocks and inequality can all lead to food insecurity among vulnerable populations.
+Conflict, climate change, a lack of access to drinking water, and poverty linked to economic shocks and inequality can all lead to food insecurity among vulnerable populations.

 CONFLICT